 Thursdays are usually Possession Day when I will deal with either landlord and tenant claims, both public and private, or mortgage possessions.
 We tend to deal with local authority and Registered Social Landlord cases in bulk so it is not unusual to find oneself facing a cause list of 60-75 cases on one day.

-On about every other week, Friday is for road traffic accident small claims.
+Every Friday is for fast track trials and small claims.
 About 20 of these claims are listed between two district judges.
-The other days in the week are left for general applications, enforcement proceedings, other small claims, and trials in more substantial cases.
+The other days in the week are left for general applications, enforcement proceedings, short small claim hearings.
 Each day one of the district judges is designated as the ‘urgent judge’ dealing with applications to suspend warrants, injunctions and other matters which are listed at the last minute.